Confidential -- For Law Firm Use

 LexWakili

 AI-powered Kenyan case law research.
-Every answer grounded in real indexed judgments, with full citation and court provenance shown for each.
+Every answer grounded in real indexed judgments, with full citation and court provenance shown for each — now with scenario-based applicability analysis and persuasive foreign authority.

 141,000+